Who's hosting the 2024 Grammy Awards? All about Trevor Noah

 Music's biggest night gets underway on Sunday, Feb.
 4, 2024, at the Crypto.com Arena in Los Angeles.
 The Grammys air live on the CBS Television Network and streaming on Paramount+ at 8 p.m.
 ET / 5 p.m.
 PT.

-SZA, Phoebe Bridgers, Serban Ghenea and Victoria Monét lead the Grammys nominations this year, with Jack Antonoff, Jon Batiste, boygenius, Brandy Clark, Miley Cyrus, Billie Eilish, Olivia Rodrigo and Taylor Swift all following closely behind.
+SZA leads the Grammy nominations list with nine, followed by Phoebe Bridgers, Serban Ghenea and Victoria Monét with seven.
+Jack Antonoff, Jon Batiste, boygenius, Brandy Clark, Miley Cyrus, Billie Eilish, Olivia Rodrigo and Taylor Swift all follow closely behind.

 Who is Trevor Noah?